GatherSpot/prd/template/3-analysis.md

     - Organizers: Universities, clubs, and organizations face even more complexity, with communication spread across various channels and platforms.
 This can lead to inefficiencies and miscommunications.

-    Our app centralizes everything from event search with filtering based on location or interests, registration and communication with other participants.
+    Our app centralizes everything from event search with filtering based on location or interests, to registration and communication with other participants.

 - Inefficient Attendance Management: